If a person is having a mental health crisis and needs support, they can speak to a Crisis Volunteer by texting the word Shout to 85258

 Shout is powered by an army of Crisis Volunteers who take shifts remotely, supported on an online platform by trained clinical supervisors.
 For the texter, there is no registration process, the conversation is anonymous, silent, and free and off-bill with most mobile providers.
 To date, Shout has supported over 160,000 conversations, and provides help to around 700 people in crisis every day.
 Texters’ presenting issues vary widely.
 Depression, anxiety and suicidal thoughts feature prominently, but relationship/friendship issues, self-harm and problems at school are also common amongst younger texters.

-The Shout pilot began with partner charities: The Mix, YoungMinds and Place2Be in May 2018 and was marketed as a ‘white-label’ service.
+The Shout pilot began with partner charities The Mix, YoungMinds and Place2Be in May 2018 and was marketed as a ‘white-label’ service.
 It was launched publicly a year later, in May 2019, with an appeal from The Duke of Cambridge for more people to train as Crisis Volunteers.
 The response was overwhelmingly positive and the Shout Crisis Volunteer base now consists of around 1,500 incredible, passionate individuals spread all over the UK.
 Around 1,000 more are currently in training.
-The training is 25 hours and all takes place online, with support from coaches.
+The training takes 25 hours and is carried out online, with support from coaches.